-A letter dictated by Lethe Jackson's daughter Lucy Clarke to Clarke's son, Washington, April 11, 1843.
+There is also a letter dictated by Lethe Jackson's daughter, Lucy Clarke, to Clarke's son, Washington, April 11, 1843.
 This letter is in Virginia Campbell's handwriting.
 In the letter Clarke writes about the birth of her son, Washington's brother, gives him advice about how he should conduct his life, includes news of family members, and describes what is taking place on the plantation.
-Full transcript available.

-Addressed to his master, David Campbell Esqr., is also a letter from Jonathan Robinson in March 20, 1829 who states his extreme gratitude to Mr. and Mrs. Campbell.
+Addressed to his owner, David Campbell Esqr., is also a letter from Jonathan Robinson in March 20, 1829.
 Robinson mentions a letter he received from Mr. Campbell in the previous year which may have requested that he return to the Campbell homestead.
 Robinson states having a wife and six children and has accumulated enough to purchase a comfortable house and therefore could not move to presumably reunite with the Campbells again.

 Professor Norma Taylor Mitchell wrote an essay focusing on Hannah Valentine's role within the Campbell family, published in Beyond Image and Convention: Explorations in Southern Women's History, edited by Janet L. Coryell et al, University of Missouri Press, Columbia (1998).